01011010101/OW2-Superbots/README.md

 - Rocket Boost Slide: Sweep and damage bots, doing 25 damage to anyone in your path and knocking them down for 1.5 seconds.
 - Ultimate: Super Railgun: [SECONDARY FIRE] rounds do massive damage and penetrate walls.
   ##### 💬 Tip:
-  - Hanzo's Sonic Arrow can help you find targets while firing Super Railgun.
+  - Hanzo's Sonic Arrow can help you find targets for the Super Railgun.
-  - Sojourn excels at hit-and-run guerilla tactics.
-Slide in, take out the legs, jump out, apply burn, finish with disrupter.
-Bots won't ever know what hit 'em!
+  - Sojourn excels at hit-and-run guerilla tactics: slide in, take out the legs, jump out and apply burn, finish with disrupter.
 ---
 #### SOLDIER 76
 - Ultimate: C-130X Airstrike: Aim pulse cannons from the safety of an aircraft that explode in a 30m area and goes through walls.